EdTech-a-thon

 If you're unsure whether or not you qualify as a developer, apply anyways!
 We'll reach out.

-Why come?
+Why attend?

 For educators, we solve real struggles